AlexanderJohnston/Spark-In-The-Gears/Sessions/Session-1/Session Stuff.md

 Asha is at home when a new contract comes through.
 A trade moon is expected to appear in system for a period of five years whenever negotiations are complete.
 An Inuran merchant who will be arriving with it has put in a request for a competent captain to tow an old freighter into dock from the asteroid belt.
 The rate is exceptionally good, as much as ten usual jobs.
 Enough for a serious upgrade to her ship or a comfortable amount of savings.
 She is given temporary legal rights to the ship if the contract is accepted, creating a clash between her and any crew she brings, Kaelith, and the crew who hired him.
 Both will likely think the other to be pirates.

-The ship is an old Inuran vessel from the last major war with Necrotis.
-It is carrying crates stuffed full of a peculiar metal alloy which will cause mages to feel ill around it, as well as high grade ammunition for battleship class ships with large cannons.
-The vessel was delivering weapons to Ternus, weapons which would be turned on them by the dark god Nefarious before she was defeated.
+The ship is an old Inuran vessel.
+In play, the PCs confirmed it held a major war cache (high‑grade battleship ammunition, spell armor for a small platoon, spellrifles/pistols, medical supplies, stealth coating, and dream dragon scales).

+**GM-only (unrevealed backstory; correct but not yet established in-play):**
+- The vessel dates to the last major war with Necrotis.
+- It carried crates of a peculiar metal alloy which can make active mages feel ill around it.
+- It was delivering weapons to Ternus; those weapons were later turned against their senders via Nefarious’s corruption (historical context).

+**In-play armory discovery (Session 1):**
 There is an armory at the back of the freighter where Asha and Kaelith can both find a set of Mark V Inuran spell armor made with magically enhanced materials.
 They also find two Inuran Mark III spellpistols, fifty MREs, and some stim packs.

 ### Spell Armor Mk.
 V found in the armory